-Lactose is only found in milk made by mammals (as opposed to milk from nuts or soy).
+Lactose is only found in milk made by mammals (as opposed to milk from nuts or soybeans).
 It is a two molecule sugar (called a disaccharide) made up of one molecule glucose and one molecule galactose.
 The body produces an enzyme called lactase that breaks the bond between these two saccharides so that the body can absorb them from the intestine.
 Many people will lose the ability to make this enzyme and because the lactose can't be split it passes into the large intestine.
 The result can be gas, pain, bloating and diarrhea.

 Goat's milk does contain lactose and it has almost as much as cow's milk.
 Cheeses made from both cow's milk and goat's milk will have a reduction in the amount of lactose due to the fermentation process.
-For this reason many people who are lactose intolerant are able to eat cheeses.
+For this reason many people who are lactose intolerant are able to eat certain cheeses.
 Some people do tolerate goat cheese better, however.
 The fat molecules in goat's milk are shorter than in cow's milk and this may account for its easier digestibility for some.

 An ounce of goat cheese has 80 calories, 6 grams fat, 4.5 grams saturated fat, 0 grams monounsaturated fat, 5 grams protein, 0 grams carbohydrates, 130 milligrams sodium and 20 milligrams cholesterol.
 Goat cheese has less than 1 microgram of Vitamin K per ounce.

 Lactose intolerance should not be confused with milk allergy where people are allergic to the protein in different types of milk.
-This is more common with cow's milk and may explain why some tolerate goat's milk better.
+This is more common with cow's milk and may also explain why some tolerate goat's milk better.
 To find out if you have a milk allergy, talk with your doctor about getting tested.

 Thanks for writing,